 You Are What You Eat

-If you think higher levels of DHA in your diet might simply help you remember to put fish on your shopping list, keep in mind that studies link DHA deficiencies to more serious cognitive problems than occasional forgetfulness.
+If you think higher levels of DHA in your diet might simply help you remember to put fish on your shopping list, keep in mind that several studies have linked DHA deficiencies to more serious cognitive problems than occasional forgetfulness.
 In fact, low levels of DHA have been associated with a greater risk of Alzheimer's disease in later years.

 Brains and Brawn